 For more information, contact the Advancement Office at 410.864.4264.

 We now gratefully accept donations to the annual fund on-line via PayPal.
-PayPal does not require you to have a PayPal account to donate to St. Mary’s Seminary or to The Ecumenical Institute of Theology.
+PayPal does not require you to have a PayPal account to donate to St. Mary’s Seminary or to St. Mary’s Ecumenical Institute.

 In order to make a one-time or recurring donation, please click the “Donate” button below.
 You will be asked to enter a donation amount and then click the “Update Total” button.
 You can either log in to PayPal or continue without logging on by following instructions on payment options which are on the left of the page.

 The Annual Fund of both St. Mary’s Seminary and St. Mary’s Ecumenical Institute helps support ongoing operations on an annual basis.
 Your gifts enable us to provide the best possible programs for our seminarians and the men and women enrolled in the E.I.

 Giving to Special Projects

 We also seek gifts for special capital projects authorized by the Board of Trustees.
 In recent years, St. Mary’s Seminary & University has sponsored successful campaigns for renovations and major building projects as well as endowment campaigns in both the St. Mary’s Ecumenical Institute and the School of Theology.
 If you are interested in a list of current gift opportunities, please contact the Advancement Office 410-864-4262.

 Many people don’t realize that there are a number of different ways of making a major gift.
 One of the following may be right for your circumstances.
 The Advancement Office will be pleased to assist you with any questions you have about any of the following: